 When advice is sought, the Group works to solve issues based on the defined, prepared escalation process, specifically as follows:

-The OMRON Group implements a global Whistleblower System.
-This system enables employees to report their concerns to internal reporting offices located in and out of Japan and seek advice on discrimination, harassment, and other human rights issues, as well as violations of laws, regulations, internal rules, and unethical behavior.
+The OMRON Group implements a global whistleblower system.
+Our whistleblower hotline enables employees to report their concerns to and seek advice from internal reporting offices located globally on discrimination, harassment, and other human rights issues, as well as violations of laws, regulations, internal rules, and unethical behavior.
 Reports may be made anonymously unless prohibited by the laws and regulations of the respective countries.

-Information received through the system is kept strictly confidential, and we guarantee that whistleblowers will not be disadvantaged as a result of their reporting.
-The OMRON Group confirms the details of the report in a neutral and fair manner and takes the appropriate measures.
+All information received is handled with strict confidentiality, and the Group guarantees that whistleblowers will not suffer retaliation or any disadvantage for making a report.
+The OMRON Group confirms the details of reports received in a neutral and fair manner and takes the appropriate measures.

 The OMRON Group joined the Japan Center for Engagement and Remedy on Business and Human Rights (JaCER) as a full member in fiscal 2022.
 JaCER offers the Engagement and Remedy Platform, a non-judicial grievance platform in compliance with the UN Guiding Principles on Business and Human Rights.